Tcheetox/Help-Exchange-Client/README.md

 # Fish For Help

-This project has been realized as part of the Full-Stack developer path proposed by [OpenClassrooms](https://openclassrooms.com).
+This project represents the final piece of the Full-Stack developer path proposed by [OpenClassrooms](https://openclassrooms.com).
 The goal is to **Build and aid platform for your neighborhood**.
+It requires a broad(er) range of features, such as real-time communication, automated testing, and external APIs usage.

 ## Objective